 What’s the first question the IT guy asks you when you call with a problem?
 Have you tried rebooting the device?
 This may seem like a joke but it actually isn’t.
 Rebooting or resetting your device is a practical solution to a lot of tech problems.

 I had one annoying problem with my Asus wireless router mesh system that has been bugging me for years.
 It’s not an exaggeration, I’ve had this issue for at least two or three years since the moment I bought the device.
+Then again, ASUS bugs tend to never get fixed, from my experience.

 Basically, I bought a Wi-Fi 6 system, I had the Wi-Fi 6 Ethernet card, but when connected together on Wi-Fi 6 I was getting very slow upload speeds.
 I’m talking something like 200 megabytes per second instead of what I should be getting which was somewhere around 1000 megabytes per second.
 Those were real speeds, measured with SpeedTest.